shravankumar147/SMAI/index.md

 ```
 We are performing vector addition on `v1` and `v2` and storing the resulting vector into `v3`, then concatinating all the vectors into a matrix `M`.

+The following shown images are first 5 outputs of our code, they may vary in your case because we are using random function to generate the two vectors `v1` & `v2`.

 figure 1:![Alt](images/Vector1.png?raw=true)
 figure 2:![Alt](images/Vector2.png?raw=true)